laravel/docs/homestead.md

 Instead of installing Homestead globally and sharing the same Homestead box across all of your projects, you may instead configure a Homestead instance for each specific project.
 Installing Homestead per project may be beneficial if you wish to ship a `Vagrantfile` directly within your project, allowing others working on the project to simply `vagrant up`.

-To install Homestead directly into your project, simply require it using Composer:
+To install Homestead directly into your project, require it using Composer:

 	composer require laravel/homestead